Driver Improvement Program

 Accidents are quite rare in Scouting.
 But when one does occur, it probably didn’t happen while camping.
 It likely didn’t involve backpacking, canoeing or climbing, either.
 The majority of Scouting accidents happen on the way to or from Scouting activities.
 They happen on the road.

-As a Scout leader responsible for driving Scouts or Venturers to Scouting activities, you should do all you can to be a safe driver.
+As a leader responsible for driving Scouts to Scouting activities, you should do all you can to be a safe driver.
 That means requiring seat belt use, never texting while driving and obeying local traffic laws.